bioperl/bioperl.github.io/howtos/Tiling.md

 is a typical BioPerl interface module, that implements little but explains much, particularly to the developer of a new tiling module.
 It provides skeletal methods that are expected to be overridden by any new tiling module that intends to comply with the existing `Bio::Search::*` API.
 It also informs devs who wish to code for a general tiling object what methods they can count on having in such an object.

-The choice of methods for the `TilingI` interface was driven by the idea that users often want a "global" value (i.e., a value representative of all "relevant" HSPs in the entire hit) for the same statistics that can be obtained for ''individual'' HSP alignments.
+The choice of methods for the `TilingI` interface was driven by the idea that users often want a "global" value (i.e., a value representative of all "relevant" HSPs in the entire hit) for the same statistics that can be obtained for _individual_ HSP alignments.
 Many of these methods hark back to the global stats methods provided objects via the tiling algorithm implemented in .
 The method names were chosen in part to make code conversion from hit-object-based tiling relatively easy.

 Therefore, the `TilingI`-specified methods include the following: